Budget delivers heavy cut to farming’s inheritance tax reliefs

 See also: Final plea on tax relief to Chancellor Reeves before budget

-TFA chief executive George Dunn fears for the future of tenanted holdings, saying that that large let private estates would be hit more heavily as they will be more likely to breach the £1m limit and that it could lead to a significant amount of disposals.
+TFA chief executive George Dunn fears for the future of tenanted holdings, saying that large let private estates would be hit more heavily as they will be more likely to breach the £1m limit and that it could lead to a significant amount of disposals.

 NFU president Tom Bradshaw described it as a disastrous budget for family farmers, and especially tenant farmers.